 1. Mobile-optimisation now counts toward Google Quality Score for mobile PPC ads

 Perhaps the most important factor to understand about search optimization today is that mobile optimization is now a critical factor in Google’s Quality Score factor in its AdWords ranking algorithm.

 The AdWords system now visits your website and determines the quality of the mobile (smartphone) experience.
 Google admits that an optimized website tends “to perform better in AdWords – they generally drive more mobile traffic at a lower cost.” (emphasis mine)

 Why is this important to marketers?
 Well, improving your Quality Score lets you improve your ad rank without increasing your bid costs (thus saving you money).

 2. Mobile PPC ads have a higher conversion rate

 At first, this might seem counter-intuitive.
-People using mobiles are ‘busy’ and task oriented.
-Yet, when you properly target behaviour with a good PPC ad that is served to them at the right time, mobile users are more likely than their desktop counterparts to click the ad.
+People using mobiles are ‘busy’ and task-oriented.
+Yet, when you properly target behavior with a good PPC ad that is served to them at the right time, mobile users are more likely than their desktop counterparts to click the ad.
 More importantly, they convert more.

 According to Google’s HowToGoMo.com, 95% of smartphone users surveyed have searched for local information.
 61% of them call a business after searching and an amazing 59% actually visit the physical location.2